karimmohmdd/DEPI_Project/README.md

-# Heart Disease Risk Analysis & Prediction
+# Mental Health & Depressive Disorder Risk Analysis & Prediction

-This project aims to analyze the impact of medical and lifestyle factors on heart disease risk, and to build a predictive model that can estimate the likelihood of developing heart disease based on individual health indicators.
+This project aims to analyze the impact of medical and lifestyle factors on the risk of depressive disorder and other mental health issues, and to build a predictive model that can estimate the likelihood of developing depression based on individual behavioral and health indicators.

 ---

 ## 🔍 Project Overview
-Using a dataset that includes features such as body weight, sleep duration, physical activity, smoking status, and medical history, we apply data science and machine learning techniques to:
+Using a dataset that includes features such as sleep duration, Concentrating Level, physical activity, social habits, alcohol/smoking status, Chronic diseases and medical history, we apply data science and machine learning techniques to:

-- Discover patterns and correlations in lifestyle & health data
+- Discover patterns and correlations in mental health & lifestyle data
-- Build and evaluate a heart disease prediction model
+- Build and evaluate a depressive disorder prediction model
-- Provide insights through visualizations and a dashboard
+- Provide insights through visualizations and an interactive dashboard
-- Deploy the model for practical predictive use
+- Deploy the model for practical predictive use to support early mental health assessment

 ---